polystat/eog/README.md

       fibo (n.minus 2)
 ```

-This is how a generated EOG program may look (a very very early draft):
+This is how a generated EOG program may look (this is a very _early draft_!):

 ```
 @fibo(n):